amalshehu/es6-solid-foundation/README.md

 - Box scoping
 - Arrow functions will eliminates the context of a function and gives global view.
 - Won't be able to change the value of this using bind in arrow function.
+- Default function parameters
+- Rest and spread ... with dynamic functions.
+- Object literals
+- for of iteration